Notice of Privacy Practices

 Right to Ask for a Change in Your Medical Information

 If you believe the information we have about you is incorrect or if important information is missing, you have the right to request that we correct the existing information or add the missing information.
-The request must be made in writing and directed to the Medical Records Department of our providers listed at the end of this notice.
+The request must be made in writing and directed to the Health Information Management Department of our providers listed at the end of this notice.
 We cannot remove any information from the record.
 We can only add new information to complete or correct the existing information.
 We may deny your request; if we deny your request we will state in writing why we denied your request.

 Right to Ask For a List of When Your Medical Information Was Shared